-2nd county near ‘Storm Area 51’ event OK’s emergency order
+Correction: Storm Area 51 Event story

 The events in Lincoln County would be about a 100-mile (161-kilometer) drive from Amargosa Valley, the Nye County farming community first identified as the place where people would gather to rush the gates of Area 51.

-Last week, the Nye County Commission denied a permit for an event there thatorganizers dubbed “Peacestock 51.”
+Last week, the Nye County Commission denied a permit for an event there that organizers dubbed “Peacestock 51.”